 So here’s what makes this leather so prestigious…

-It is not a “general public” leather because:
+This is not a "general public" leather, because:

-• its tanning process is more complex than simple cowhide, it is therefore (very) much more expensive
+- its tanning process is more complex than a simple cowhide, so it is (very) much more expensive

-• and the quantity of raw material is limited by hunting quotas, as part of government population regulation policies.
+- and the quantity of raw material is limited by hunting quotas, within the framework of government policies to regulate populations

-It is for these reasons that it is a leather that is only used by large luxury houses.
+It is for these reasons that it is a leather that is only used by the big luxury houses.

-But concretely, what are its advantages compared to cowhide?
+But in concrete terms, what are its advantages compared to cowhide?

-It's the first thing you notice when you hold it: it's a very soft leather , with a hand that exudes (very) high-end.
+This is the first thing you notice when you pick it up: it is a very soft leather , with a hand that exudes (very) high-end.

-Mikko, the manager of the tannery, who we called by videoconference, often repeated the expression "buttery soft" which could be translated as "very soft", "silky".
+Mikko, the manager of the tannery, who was called by video conference, often repeated the expression "buttery soft" which could be translated as "very soft", "silky".

 Her beauty

-Deer leather has a magnificent visual grain , a texture that we recognize at first glance, rich and inimitable.
+Deerskin leather has a magnificent visual grain , a texture that is recognizable at first glance, rich and inimitable.

-It may be reminiscent of taurillon, another high-end leather, but deer leather is even softer, more flexible, more resistant.
+It may be reminiscent of bull calf leather, another high-end leather, but deer leather is even softer, more supple, more resistant.

 In my opinion, I find that it is a leather with one of the most beautiful grains there is.

-Besides, this is an opportunity for me to remind you that each skin is unique.
-If you take advantage of your order to give a pair to a friend for Christmas, you will see all the little subtleties that make each pair different.
+By the way, this is an opportunity for me to remind you that each skin is unique.
+If you take advantage of your order to offer a pair to a friend for Christmas, you will be able to see all the little subtleties that make each pair different.

 Its flexibility

-It is very flexible, which gives certain comfort to this jacket in addition to its lightness.
-It's not for nothing that deerskin gloves are so popular!
+It is very flexible, which gives a certain comfort to this jacket in addition to its lightness.
+It is not for nothing that deer leather gloves are so popular!

 Likewise, it is sometimes used for high-end shoes, because of this flexibility combined with durability , as is the case with the very high-end Japanese brand Visvim.